zencart/documentation/content/user/first_steps/glossary.md

 Note: If a term is not in this list, you should use a web search to learn more about it.
 This list is intended to be specific to Zen Cart with only a minimal number of additional generic terms.

-- Categories Tabs - [Categories Tabs](/user/new_user_topics/categories_tabs/) is the name of a feature that places a set of links to every category in your store across the width of your home page.
+- Categories Tabs - [Categories Tabs](/user/new_user_topics/categories_tabs/) is the name of a feature that places a set of links to every category in your store across the width of your home page just below the logo and tagline.
 - Centerbox - a [centerbox](/user/template/centerboxes/) is a block of content in the middle of the page.
 - cPanel - a branded hosting control panel which is very popular.
 See [Hosting and Domain concepts](/user/first_steps/hosting/).
 - Default Files - The file provided by the base software that provides some functionality which can be overridden using a template file.
 See [Default files, template default and overrides](/user/first_steps/overrides/).